moabb.datasets.BNCI2020_001#

 Bandpass filter: 0.3-60 Hz

-Steps: zero-phase 4th order Butterworth bandpass filter (0.3-60 Hz), extended infomax ICA for eye artifact removal (gel and water-based only), artifact rejection by amplitude threshold (>125 µV), artifact rejection by abnormal joint probability (4 SD threshold), artifact rejection by abnormal kurtosis (4 SD threshold)
+Steps: zero-phase 4th order Butterworth bandpass filter (0.3-60 Hz), extended infomax ICA for eye artifact removal, artifact rejection by amplitude threshold (>125 µV), artifact rejection by abnormal joint probability (4 SD threshold), artifact rejection by abnormal kurtosis (4 SD threshold)

 Data Access